 Non A/c: Rs.10,000/- for a month (single)

-Food can be arranged and the payment will be bore by the student depending on their order.
+Food can be arranged and the cost must be borne by the student depending on the items ordered.

-The student will get classes with Abhijit Banerjee and will also get additional classes for South Indian Rhythm and the same for those who are basically coming for Ghatam.
+The student taking classes with Abhijit Banerjee will also get an additional free class on South Indian Rhythm and the same also applies for those who are basically coming for Ghatamclasses.

-♦ Students are requested to write to know about the details of schedule of classes during the period they are planning to come.
+♦ Students are requested to enquire beforehand about the details of the schedule of classes for the period they are planning to come.

 ♦ They should write to us minimum 6 months in advance to book the classes.

-♦ They should send a CD (Audio or Video) to enable us to judge their standard to get the best out of our schedule for them.
+♦ They should send a CD (Audio or Video) to enable us to judge their standard to get the best out of our schedule and teaching plan for them.

 ♦ Tickets of some important concerts can be arranged for them upon prior request.

-Parents may come to class to observe the teaching and see their child's progress but are asked not to interfere in the teaching or while the teaching is on.
-Nudging your child to follow the teacher's instruction in class should be avoided for this can be a distraction and also undermines the confidence of the child.
-Some classes are held in private residences to give the intimate feel of learning, so the privacy of the host should be respected.
+Parents may attend the classes to follow their child's musical progress but are requested not to interfere with the teaching methods while the class is on.
+Nudging your ward to follow the teacher's instruction during class should be avoided for this can be a distraction and also undermines the confidence of the child.
+Some classes are held in private residences to generate a close and convenient feel of learning, there too, the privacy of the host should be respected.

-Workshops and concerts are held throughout the year and students and parents are encouraged to attend them to observe the level of playing and encourage the students.
+Workshops and concerts are held throughout the year and students and parents are encouraged to attend them to take note of the level of playing and encourage the students in their efforts.
 Some concerts were held last season, including some home concerts, where students took part along with established artistes of high stature.
-This tradition will continue through the coming quarter, so please make sure that your contact information is current and plan to attend, for these programmes offer a great insight to the art of percussion and music as a whole.
+This tradition will continue throughout the coming quarter, so please make sure that your contact information is updated and make prior plan to attend, for these programmes offer a great insight to the art of percussion and music as a whole.

-To that extent, we hope your learning experience has been fun and fulfilling.
-As usual, please do not hesitate to contact any of the teachers if you have any concerns that you would like to share.
+We sincerely try to make the learning experience fun and fulfilling for the students.
+By the same token, please do not hesitate to contact any of the teachers if you have any concerns that you would like to share.